 The continual use of loud machinery and equipment on farms, such as tractors, augers, firearms, chainsaws, radios and tools in the workshop increase the risk of permanent hearing loss for farmers.
 For example; the typical noise level of a chainsaw cutting is 120 decibels (A), meaning the maximum time it is safe to be exposed without hearing protection before damage can occur is 8 seconds.

 Prolonged exposure to loud noise will damage the tiny hair cells within the inner ear.
-These tiny hair cells once damaged will not be replaced and cannot be repaired.
+Once damaged, the tiny hair cells cannot be repaired or replaced.
 Signs that you may have hearing loss include:

 - Background noise makes it difficult to hear conversations in crowds or at social events.